bootstrapdisruptive/S3TemplateEngine/README.md

 All you have to do is follow the installation paragraph, and you can write your HTML-based templates, put them into a specific S3 bucket and see the magic happen.

 ## Installation
- * Create an S3 bucket and upload the content of the folder "s3" (multiple zip files) into it
+ * Download the github repository.
    * ...
+ * Create an S3 bucket and upload the content of the folder "s3" (multiple zip files) into it.
+   * ...
  * Connect your domain in AWS Route53 and create an SSL certificate with the AWS Certificate Manager.
    * ...
  * Execute the "S3TemaplateEngine.json" in CloudFormation
-   * Download the github repository.
    * Cretae an AWS account or sign in into an existing one
    * In the AWS console, make sure you are on target region (**S3TemplateEngine is currently only working within a single region**)
    * go to "CloudFormation"